 The OS Assisted Migration service quiesces the guest virtual machine on a best-effort basis.
-For example, it is possible for a Linux service running on the guest virtual machine to start immediately after OS Assisted Migration has quiesced the services and killed all known processes.
+For example, it is possible for a Linux service running on the guest virtual machine to start immediately after OS Assisted Migration has quiesced the services and stopped all known processes.
 If some process starts after quiescing the system, it can potentially lead to final synchronization not completing and appear as though the switchover process is stuck.

 - When the delta synchronization finishes, a switchover is triggered.
 You can have the switchover process start immediately following the initial sync or delay the switchover until a specific time using the scheduled migration option.
 By using the scheduled migration option, the switchover can occur during a maintenance window.
 The final delta synchronization begins when the switchover phase starts.

 During scheduled migrations, HCX Sentinel performs continuous synchronization by transferring only the deltas since the previous sync cycle.
-For Windows HCX Sentinel, this is achieved by identifying the changed file system blocks, whereas for Linux HCX Sentinel this is achieved by monitoring the changed files.
-To improve time it takes to reach that final consistency point for Linux systems, a pre-determined set of files and directories listed in /opt/vmware/hcx/osam/excluded_paths is excluded from continuous synchronization.
+For Windows HCX Sentinel, this synchronization is achieved by identifying the changed file system blocks, whereas for Linux HCX Sentinel this synchronization is achieved by monitoring the changed files.
+To improve time it takes to reach that final consistency point for Linux systems, a pre-determined set of files and directories listed in /opt/vmware/hcx/osam/excluded_paths is excluded from the continuous synchronization.
 If you have additional files that do not require monitoring, you can exclude them from continuous synchronization by editing the file.
 Excluding files requires a restart of the Sentinel service named vmware-hcx-osam-sentinel using service or systemctl commands.Note: Excluded files are always synchronized to the target virtual machine during the initial and final synchronization phases.

 - HCX performs a hardware mapping of the replicated volumes to ensure proper operation, including updates of the software stack on the replica.
 This fix-up process includes adding drivers and modifying the OS configuration files at the destination.
 The migrated virtual machine reboots during this process.